A-Vadali/Cs_Club/_posts/2017-08-19-commmand-line.md

      If the output is to a terminal, a total sum for all the file sizes is output on a line before the long listing.

 You can use the arrow keys to move up and down and type q to quit.
-That's a lot of information I know.
-But you don't have to memorize it!
+That's a lot of information, but you don't have to memorize it!
 You can just look it up at any time.
-Man sounds for manual if you haven't guessed that.
+Man stands for manual if you haven't already guessed that.

-So know we know how to see where we are and see what's there let's learn how to change where we are.
-To change where we are you can type cd.
-So from my home directory let's say I wan't to go to my downloads.
+So now we know how to see where we are and see what's there.
+To change where we are you can use[`cd`](http://linuxcommand.org/lc3_man_pages/cdh.html).
+So from my home directory let's say I want to go to my downloads.
 I can type cd Downloads/

     Chriss-MacBook-Air:~ chris$ cd Downloads/
     Chriss-MacBook-Air:Downloads chris$

-The slash at the end means it's a directory, directory is just computer nerd speak for a folder.
-Notice how the prompt changes to include Downloads, the prompt is the thing that occurs before the
+The slash at the end means it's a directory.
+Directory is just computer nerd speak for a folder.
+Notice how the [`prompt`](https://en.wikibooks.org/wiki/Guide_to_Unix/Explanations/Shell_Prompt) changes to include Downloads, the prompt is the thing that occurs before the
 `$` sign.

 Let's see what's in my Downloads.